tonypdmtr/gzml.py/README.md

 ## How to execute gzml.py?

 On Linux call script starting with `./`, and need to be executable (`chmod +x gzml.py`).
 E.g. `./gzml.py -h`.
-On Windows script cann be called aby own if PATH environment contains path of python engine.
+On Windows script can be called simple alone if PATH environment contains path of python engine.
 E.g. `gzml.py -h`.

 `gzml.py -h`